OrangeTux/orangetux.nl/content/post/obd_ii_elm327_and_python.md

 ## ELM327
 The Bluetooth adapter contains a [ELM327](elm327) microcontroller.
 This chip acts as a proxy between you and the OBD-II connector.
-You can controll the chip by sending commands.
+You can control the chip by sending commands.
 In order to get the current speed of the car you send 010D.
 010D is de PID of the current speed.
 The ELM327 controller translates this command.
 In my case it sends out a request on the CAN bus.